 Section 1 – Eligibility

-Business, professional and civic entities of good standing interested in the civic, industrial and commercial progress of the two communities and neighboring areas shall be eligible for membership in the Chamber.
+Business, professional, nonprofit and civic entities and individuals of good standing interested in the civic, industrial and commercial progress of Newton, Needham, Watertown, Wellesley and neighboring areas shall be eligible for membership in the Chamber.

 Section 2 – Election to Membership